 new-project.
 So we don't have to push our temporary move anywhere, we're going to add our local directory as a remote git repository, then pull its changes in.

-cd /home/machete/new-project git remote add temp file:///home/machete/old-project git pull temp master git remote rm temp
+$ cd /home/machete/new-project $ git remote add temp /home/machete/old-project $ git fetch temp $ git merge temp master $ git remote rm temp

 old-project codeline, and one for the old